 What makes life worth living?
 Often it’s the little daily comforts like companionship, or being able to have a cup of tea or coffee when you feel like it (or a glass of beer or wine occasionally).
 Sometimes it’s about special events that take you out of the daily routine and make life interesting, such as learning a new hobby/craft, entertainment, day trips or travel opportunities.

-When choosing your future home - whether that's renovating the one you're living in, or moving to a new one - keep these things in mind:
+When choosing your future home – whether that’s renovating the one you’re living in so you can age in place, or moving to a new one – keep these things in mind:

 Daily Amenities – The importance of small conveniences cannot be underestimated.
 Do you want your own full kitchen or is access to one enough…or are you tired of cooking, and a shut-off kettle of your own will make you happy if someone is making your meals?
 Is navigating stairs, or getting in and out of the shower, becoming difficult?
 Will you have parking for the car you intend to keep (and will that cost more)?